Four students raising their hand in a classroom while the teacher gestures as one of them

 Workshop Dates:

 Description: One of the misunderstandings about the pre-modern world is that people did not understand the world around them.
-We sometimes hear people say that in the Middle Ages the earth was thought to be flat, that the natural world was a mystery, and that the universe was small.
-In this workshop we will examine two maps made in thirteenth-century Europe: one was a map of the known world and the other was a map of the universe.
-We will discuss how men and women represented the world and the universe with maps like these and why they wanted to explore the world around them.
+We sometimes hear people say that in the Middle Ages the earth was thought to be flat, that the natural world was a mystery and that the universe was small.
+This workshop will examine two maps made in 13th-century Europe: one was a map of the known world and the other was a map of the universe.
+Discover how men and women represented the world and the universe with maps like these and why they wanted to explore the world around them.

 Recommended Preparation: No compass needed to explore these medieval maps!

-Booking Deadline: 1 week in advance of each workshop.
+Booking Deadline: One week in advance of each workshop

 Duration: 1.5 hours

-Booking Deadline: 1 week in advance of each workshop.
+Booking Deadline: One week in advance of workshop

 Life Sciences Workshops